donnerbrenn/Tetris2k/README.md

 Clone with
 git clone --recursive https://github.com/donnerbrenn/Tetris2k.git

-Just run make on your Linux-System, the binaries (t2k) can be found in the bin folder after compilation.
+Just run make on your Linux-System, the binary (t2k) can be found in the bin folder after compilation.
 A precompiled binary is provided though.